xaviermarquez-alba/casting-agency/README.md

 ## Testing
-To run the tests, run:
+To run the Test Cases:
 ```
 python test_app.py
 ```